Offbeat films 'Birdman,' 'Budapest Hotel' capture Oscar's eye

 Other best picture nominees were "Selma," a slice of Martin Luther King Jr.'s civil rights work, and "The Theory of Everything," a portrait of the marriage of physicist Stephen Hawking.
 Sundance festival winner "Whiplash" rounded out the field of eight competing for the top Oscar, a number that surprised some awards watchers since the Academy of Motion Picture Arts and Sciences can nominate up to 10.

-This year, in the 87th Academy Awards slate, there were no actors of color in the four acting races, and no women managed to crack the best director category.
+This year, in the 87th Academy Awards slate, there were no actors of colour in the four acting races, and no women managed to crack the best director category.

 "Selma" in particular seemed to stumble badly, picking up just two nominations, best picture and best song, despite speculation that it would fare well and that Ava DuVernay had a shot at becoming the first black woman to be nominated for best director.